-Come join our Bangkok Canal Boat & Bike Tour and see the best of the city.
+Come join our Bangkok Canal Boat and Bike Tour and see the best of the city.
 Watch a very interesting form of traditional Thai puppetry.

 Khlong Bang Luang, the Village of the Artist, Wat Hongrattanaram, and Wat Kalayanamit are visiting this tour.

-We provide all you need, including a specialist guide, a helmet, lights bicycles, and insurance.
+We provide all you need, including a specialist guide, a helmet, light bicycles, and insurance.
 If you’re searching for a distinctive Bangkok experience, that’s it!